Pronostic Quinté du Jour : Analyse et Conseils pour Vos Paris Hippiques !-- Powered by Hooligan Media -->

 It may be useful for soothing a sore throat, but more evidence is needed.

 Add lemon to your tea for an extra immune boost.
+Research suggests that vitamin C is a powerful antioxidant.

 Ginger root has many health benefits.
+Studies suggest it has antimicrobial properties, which may be beneficial for infections.

 But if taken in large quantities, ginger may also cause unwanted side effects such as irritation to your throat and mouth.